isomerpages/tp-virtualcampus/media/tsea/categories.md

 <b>Have an outstanding group of students who deserves to be nominated for any of these Group/Team Award categories?
 Submit your nomination today!</b>

-<b>Step 1:</b> Download and read the eligibility criteria for all Individual Awards [here](https://github.com/isomerpages/tp-vc/raw/staging/images/attachment/TSEA2021-Group-TeamAwardsInfo.pdf).
+<b>Step 1:</b> Download and read the eligibility criteria for all Group/Team Awards [here](https://github.com/isomerpages/tp-vc/raw/staging/images/attachment/TSEA2021-Group-TeamAwardsInfo.pdf).

-<b>Step 2:</b>Submit your nomination by <b>31 May 2021, 11.59pm</b>.
+<b>Step 2:</b> Submit your nomination by <b>31 May 2021, 11.59pm</b>.
 Nomination links are provided in the PDF document in Step 1, and also reproduced below for your convenience.

 #### Award Categories